-The wailing shriek came from a young woman, whose eyes had turned wide as she saw her frail mother being dragged out of their home.
+The shriek came from a young woman, as she saw her frail mother dragged from their home.

 “What an unfortunate turn of events, Frieda.
-Your own father abandoning your own mother for a blond whore and her child, even casting out his eldest daughter...”
+Your own father abandoned your mother for a blond whore and her child, even casting out his eldest daughter...”

-Now, Frieda feared that his would be the last voice she would hear, and the last face she would see.
-This man had been close friends to her uncle.
+Now, Frieda feared that his would be the last voice she would hear, and the last face she would see: this man had been a close friend to her uncle.
 The thought terrified her and grieved her to no end.

 But instead of coming to her first, Kenny Ackerman turned to her father, whom she had momentarily forgotten was still there.